hypo69/hypo/docs/gemini/en/consultant/src/webdriver/executor.md

         :param message: Optional message to send.
         :param typing_speed: Typing speed for send_keys events.
         :param continue_on_error: Whether to continue on error.
-        :raises Exception: If an error occurs during locator execution.
-        :returns: Outcome based on locator instructions.
+        :return: Outcome based on locator instructions.
         """
-        # Convert locator to SimpleNamespace if it's a dictionary.
+        # Convert locator to SimpleNamespace if it's a dictionary
         locator = locator if isinstance(locator, SimpleNamespace) else SimpleNamespace(**locator) if isinstance(locator, dict) else None
         if locator is None:
             logger.error("Locator is None")
-            return False
+            return
         # ... (rest of the code)
 ```